magento/architecture/design-documents/graph-ql/coverage/customer/login-as-customer.md

 Admin user is expected to be authenticated using admin token.
 While there is no GraphQL Mutation for retrieving the admin token, REST should be used (see [example](https://devdocs.magento.com/guides/v2.4/graphql/queries/index.html#staging)).

+Login as Customer link should contain short-lived and valid once token Application can exchange this token via POST request to the REST endpoint to receive admin authentication token which can be used to obtain customer authentication token using GraphQL `generateCustomerTokenAsAdmin` query.

 Admin bearer token must be provided in the `Authorization` header along with the following mutation.
 The admin user associated with that token must have `Login as Customer` (`Magento_LoginAsCustomer::login`) permissions.
 As usual, the store context is determined based on `Store` header in the request.

 ```graphql